kilianjj/disk_usage_dot_net/README.md

 # .NET Core disk usage program

-see a summary of disk usage from a specified directory
+Simple .NET Core application that gives a summary of disk storage used by a specified directory.
+Uses a threadpool for more efficiently traversing subdirectories.